-Dental emergencies occur commonly, so it’s important to recognize them when they occur and have a game plan in place ahead of time.
-At Lovett Dental West U, we provide emergency dental services during regular office hours.
-Additionally, we prioritize urgent cases when you come to our office in Houston, Texas.
+At Lovett Dental West U, we provide emergency dental services during regular office hours and by special appointment.
 While general dental services are crucial to keeping teeth healthy and strong, some emergencies are unpreventable.
 This is why we work hard to help our patients who come to us experiencing a dental emergency.

 What Is a Dental Emergency?

 Not every dental situation constitutes an emergency.
-Here are some questions you can ask yourself to determine whether you need to see a dentist immediately:
+Here are some questions to ask yourself to determine whether you need to see a dentist immediately:

 - Are you experiencing extreme dental pain?
 Bleeding and severe pain warrant a trip to the dentist or emergency room regardless of the cause.